williamyang98/ka9q_viterbi_comparison/RESULTS.md

 | 7 | 9 | 173M | 207M | 209M | 201M | 201M |
 | 15 | 6 | 25.2M | 39.3M | 41.8M | 34.7M | 40.6M |
 | 24 | 2 | 6.62M | 6.50M | 6.52M | 6.86M | 6.68M |

+# Caveats
+Our viterbi decoder implementation differs to ka9q's in several ways.
+- Renomalisation threshold is checked against every branch instead of the first.
+This means that we renormalise the errors more often which leads to lower performance at the cost of higher error correcting ability.
+- Due to the more aggressive renormalisation the magnitude of our soft decision symbols matters alot.
+A higher symbol magnitude means the error metric accumulates more quickly, leading to more frequent renormalisation and lower performance.
+This is why the "hard8" config performs better than "soft8" config for our decoders.
+- Overall structure of the butterfly algorithm are the same, however we use saturating arithmetic over modular arithmetic.
+This means we avoid error metric overflows however we suffer from lower performance due to higher CPI.
+- Chainback algorithm is the same but ours is more suspectible to the whims of the compiler and its optimisations since the decision bits type varies.
+It is sometimes much faster than ka9q due to vectorisation, and sometimes alot slower.
+It is unclear what specifically causes the performance differences.